-COLUMBIA - (Watch video of the full procession and memorial service.)
-A black cowboy hat sat atop a well-worn firefighter's jacket flanked by two scuffed helmets at the front of The Crossing church Thursday.
+COLUMBIA - A black cowboy hat sat atop a well-worn firefighter's jacket flanked by two scuffed helmets at the front of The Crossing church Thursday.
 The silent tribute spoke volumes about the life of Lt.
 Bruce Britt, who died in an apartment collapse Feb.
 22.

 "We mourn for the family of firefighters who have lost a brother," said Columbia Mayor Bob McDavid.
 "Lt.
 Bruce Britt is a hero we will never forget."

 Britt's memorial service began with bagpipes playing as firefighters holding axes filed down the aisles to stand before a stage filled with flowers.
 A photo of Britt in uniform filled monitors above.
 Church cameras showed one first responder, bent forward with clasped hands, mouthing a whispered prayer.

 The morning started with a solemn procession through the streets of Columbia.
 A long line of firetrucks, ambulances and police vehicles rolled with lights flashing and flags waving along a route that stretched nearly six miles.

 A "wall of blue" greeted service goers as firefighters in full dress uniform lined the walkway.
 A giant U.S. flag was draped between two firetrucks nearby.

 Columbia Fire Chief Charles Witt said Britt would be "extremely frustrated" by the "hoopla going on" in his honor.

 "Bruce was a cowboy at heart, wearing boots and hat before he could walk.
 He enjoyed riding horses, working at the Callaway Sale Barn and raising his daughter Stormy to be a true cowgirl."

 Bill Markgraf, a former chief, remembered his first meeting with Britt many years ago.